-Bitcoin is still a thing -- a thing people are confused by.
+Bitcoin is still a thing....that people are confused by.
+One bitcoin hit a new record high of almost $42,000 in early January 2021.
+(Reminder: It was topping just $9,000 in January 2020.)
+But has also suffered some big drops on the way up.
 Turns out being a currency that could change the future of payments isn’t easy.
-Here is bitcoin explained.

 You have to mine for it.
-Not the coal kind.
 Mining is when computers on the network crunch through a set of puzzles.
 Whoever wins gets rewarded with new bitcoins and a metaphorical gold star.
 Or you could always just buy them from someone.